Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 Water Sources on Sespe River Trail

-Filtering water at Bear Campground in Los Padres National Forest
+Hikers filtering water from the creek at Bear Campground in Los Padres National Forest.

-The campground has a spring fed pool that has running water year around.
-It was a little cold when we visited, but on a hot day the cool waters would make the perfect spot for a refreshing dip.
+The campground has a spring-fed pool that has running water year-round.
+It was a little cold when we visited, but on a hot day, the cool waters would make the perfect spot for a refreshing dip.
 It’s also a nice spot to stop for lunch or a snack while relaxing by the pool.

 Finding Willet Camp

-You’ll know you’re near Willet Camp when the trail descends down into a valley with densely forested hills surrounding you on all sides.
+You’ll know you’re near Willet Camp when the trail descends into a valley with densely forested hills surrounding you.
 At this point, the creek widens and curves around to the right.
 Near the far left corner of the creek is a steep canyon that pulls back into the hillside.
 This is where Willet Hot Springs meets Sespe Creek.

 At the base of the valley, before the creek turns right is Thatcher Campground.
 Look for a connecting trail that heads off to the right just before the campground.
 If you reach the campground, you’ve probably gone too far.

-Cross the creek one last time and head towards the grassy meadow at the base of the valley where you’ll find the famed Willet Camp.
+We crossed the creek one last time.
+At the base of the valley, we finally found the famed Willet Camp located in a grassy meadow.
 We knew we had found our destination when, upon our arrival, we saw the end of the rainbow.

 History of Willet Camp

-The short story of Willet Camp is that until a flood washed out the roads during the 70s, 4×4 vehicles could drive all the way to this site and on to Sespe Hot Springs.
+The short story of Willet Camp is that during the ’70s, a flood washed out the roads.
+Up until that time, 4×4 vehicles could drive to the site and on to Sespe Hot Springs.
 After the floods, the camp was only accessible on foot.
 In 1992 the U.S. Congress designated the area as “Sespe Wilderness,” and the rest is history.

-The long story is long and involves gold mining, oil, floods, California Condors, Boy Scouts and more.
-Read about the history of Willet Camp if you want to get the full story.
+The story is long and involves gold mining, oil, floods, California Condors, Boy Scouts, and more.
+You can read about the history of Willet Camp if you’d like to get the full story.

 Finding Willet Hot Springs Hot Tub

-Willet Springs Campsite in Los Padres National Forest
+Three tents overlook the valley from Willet Springs Campsite in Los Padres National Forest.

 The campsite was clean and relatively flat with more than enough room to fit our three two-man tents.
 It also had a rock-based fire ring, which we were unfortunately unable to use due to fire restrictions in place at the time of our visit.